What is the Best Air Purifier for Radon Gas?

 Short-term radon tests are quick tests to see if you have a radon issue in your home.
 There are also long-term radon tests out there, but many people like to find out as soon as possible.
 If the air in their home is potentially killing them, hence the short test.
 These short-term tests can be as short as two full days (48 hours).
 But can be a little longer depending upon who you do your test with.

 Long-term radon tests are better at telling you the specifics of your radon exposure, and they generally last about three months (90 days).
 These tests are nice because they help you account for the varying levels of radon in your home.
 Radon levels actually can increase and decrease with the seasons and weather, so long-term tests are more accurate.
+We hope that you have enjoyed our Best Air Purifier for Radon Gas article.

 SO, SHOULD I GET AN AIR PURIFIER?